Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 	imgui
 		Fixed ImGui::DestroyContext() not checking for null.

-	zlib-ng
-		Fixed compilation error on Linux when compiling on a system that does not support AVX.
-		Fixing compilation errors.

 	premake-qt
 		Added if QT_DIR or QTDIR environment variables are present, use $(QT_DIR) or $(QTDIR) as paths instead.